Stillwater, Minnesota

 Stillwater is a city in the U.S. state of Minnesota and the county seat of Washington County.
 It is in the Minneapolis–Saint Paul metropolitan area, on the west bank of the St. Croix River, across from Houlton, Wisconsin.
-Stillwater's population was 18,225 at the 2010 census.
+Stillwater's population was 19,394 at the 2020 census.
 Stillwater is often called "the birthplace of Minnesota" due to its role in the establishment of the state.

 Geography

 According to the United States Census Bureau, the city has an area of 7.98 sqmi; 6.96 sqmi is land and 1.02 sqmi is water.
 State Highways 36, 95, and 96 are three of the community's main routes.

 Climate

 Stillwater receives an average annual snowfall of 42 in.
 Average annual rainfall is 24 in.
 Each year has an average of 14 days above 90 F.

 Name

-The name "Stillwater" was proposed in 1843 by John McKusick, who built its first sawmill and was later a state senator.
-The name derives from the calmness of the St. Croix River near the town center.
-It is also believed that McKusick had fond memories of Stillwater, Maine.
+The name "Stillwater" was proposed in 1843 by John McKusick, who built the settlement's first sawmill.
+McKusick was later a state senator.
+The name derives from the St. Croix River's calmness near the town center.
+It is also believed that McKusick had fond memories of Stillwater, Maine, where he had migrated from.

-Long before McKusick and company arrived in the early 1840s, the Dakota and Ojibwe had known the place by other names.
-The Dakota called it Hoġan Wanḳe Kin, a term that encompassed not only the St. Croix River but also Lake St. Croix and a large sandbar across from present-day Afton.
+Long before European Americans arrived the area was occupied by various indigenous peoples for thousands of years.
+The Dakota people called it Hoġan Wanḳe Kin, a term that encompassed not only the St. Croix River but also Lake St. Croix and a large sandbar across from present-day Afton.
 The name, meaning "the place where the fish lies", derived from a legend in which a man was transformed into a giant fish (a catfish or a pike, depending on the version) and then into a sandbar.
-In English, Hoġan Wanḳe Kin has been variously rendered as Hogan-wahnkay-kin, Hogan-wauke-kin and Hogan-wan-kee.
+In English, Hoġan Wanḳe Kin has been spelled variously as Hogan-wahnkay-kin, Hogan-wauke-kin and Hogan-wan-kee.

 The Ojibwe name for the place was Giigoonzh-agomod, with the slightly different meaning of "where the fish floats".
-The Ojibwe origin legend is very similar, again involving a man transformed into a giant fish and found floating in the lake, with his ultimate transformation into "a piece of land crossing the lake there" (i.e., the sandbar).
-In English renderings, Giigo onh-zhagomod is harder to recognize, appearing as Kee-go-shagewa-minnie and Kegan-Shaw-Ga-Nut, but the phonetic similarities are apparent.
+The Ojibwe origin legend is very similar, also involving a man transformed into a giant fish and found floating in the lake.
+He was ultimately transformed into "a piece of land crossing the lake there" (i.e., the sandbar).
+In English renderings, Giigo onh-zhagomod has been spelled as Kee-go-shagewa-minnie and Kegan-Shaw-Ga-Nut.